Assembly Assortment

 You have a working knowledge of assembly from your journey thus far.
 Let's broaden it!

 This module will explore the effects of a number of different assembly instructions, teaching you to recognize them and not panic in their presence.
-Generally, each challenge will force you to understand its effect on data and generate data that it will accept.
-If you can do this, you will get flags!
+In most of these challenges, you'll reverse-engineer a binary to understand an instruction's effect on data and feed it input it will accept.
+In a few others, you'll put an instruction to work yourself, writing a small function around it.
+Either way, if you understand what the instruction does, you will get flags!

 In the previous challenge, you reversed a program by finding password characters directly in the cmp instructions.
 This time, the program transforms your input before comparing it.
 You'll need to understand and mentally invert this operation to successfully pass the check!